Overcoming Homework Hurdles

 And she did.

-By seeing Lizette's distracted behavior for what it really was—backing up to succeed like kids do before they take a running leap—I was able to work with her, and together we developed a system.
-The "popping" eventually morphed into her taking a "lap" around the table by crawling across the benches on her knees, which let me know that just one "pop" wasn't enough between harder problems.
-By following her lead, and trusting that kids always know the right level of challenge for themselves, I was able to let her set the pace and not get frustrated.
-Now whenever we do homework together, she knows that she can take as many running leap breaks as she needs, and is therefore much less resistant to her assignments in the first place.
+By seeing Lizette’s distracted behavior for what it really was—backing up to succeed like kids do before they take a Running Leap—I was able to work with her, and together we developed a system.
+The “popping” eventually morphed into her taking a “lap” around the table by crawling across the benches on her knees, which let me know that just one “pop” wasn’t enough between harder problems.

-Just this week she was able to do 5 pages of a workbook in a row, with no breaks, to finish quickly and join an arts and crafts activity she was interested in.
+Just this week, she was able to do 5 pages of a workbook in a row, with no breaks, to finish quickly and join an arts and crafts activity she was interested in.

-Knowing about the running leap has definitely made my life easier when working with kids.
-But I have to say, even more rewarding than having a smooth homework session is the warm and fuzzy feeling of knowing that you've not only helped a child achieve a goal in the short term, but that you've helped her discover one of her own inner STRENGTHs—self-motivation—which will benefit her the rest of her life.
+Knowing about the Running Leap has definitely made my life easier when working with kids.
+But I have to say, even more rewarding than having a smooth homework session is the warm and fuzzy feeling of knowing that you’ve not only helped a child achieve a goal in the short term, but that you’ve helped her discover one of her own inner STRENGTHs—self-motivation—which will benefit her the rest of her life.

 Where have you seen a child (or yourself) back up to succeed with a challenge?